enebin/Aespa/README.md

 ## Introduction
 Aespa is a robust and intuitive Swift package for video capturing, built with a focus on the ease of setting up and usage.

-It is designed to be easy to use for both beginners and experienced developers.
-If you're new to video recording on iOS or if you're looking to simplify your existing recording setup, Aespa could be the perfect fit for your project.
+It is designed to be easy to use from beginners to intermediate developers.
+If you're new to video recording on iOS or if you're looking to simplify your existing camera setup, Aespa could be the perfect fit for your project.

 ### ✅ Super easy to use